 Controlling Who Changes Feature Flags

 A security expert wants to know who can change feature flag values and when, how they can change them, and why they were changed.
 Centralized management of feature flags gives you the opportunity to control this access.
 Centralized feature flag management systems allow you to create users and give them roles that control what they can do.
 When the system offers two-factor authentication (2FA), then you can use a token that the developers hold in addition to their username and password so you can make sure they are who they say they are.
 Mention this to security folks and they will love you.
-Rollout enables you to use 2FA along with an audit trail that shows exactly who changed flags in which environments.
+CloudBees Feature Management enables you to use 2FA along with an audit trail that shows exactly who changed flags in which environments.
 In production, you'll want to know who changed feature flag values and experiments so your users are seeing what they should.

 Feature Flag Integrity in Transit

 Your application security people may breathe a sigh of relief when you tell them that you can control and audit feature flag changes.
 However, another security concern comes up.
 How can you make sure that feature flag values are not changed by someone in transit?
 Let's take a look at the anatomy of a man-in-the-middle attack.
 A man-in-the-middle (MITM) attack happens when an attacker can place himself between two parties and make the parties think they are talking to each other.
 A diagram will help bring it home.

 A MITM attack can be used to steal your data and to change the data on the way to one of the parties.
 When discussing feature flag security, changing the values in transit is of greatest concern.
 While changing a flag from true to false may not seem like a major risk, it could be the start of a chain reaction.
 Many sites are compromised via a chain of exploits

 that ultimately leads to a data breach.
 Don't allow a vulnerable piece of code that is activated by a feature flag to become the first link in the chain.

 Ensuring Integrity of Your Feature Flags